drkblog/alarm/server/README.md

 ## Configuration

+You need to provide a Google API client secret with permissions to use the Calendar API.
+Create an API client in [Google Could Console](https://console.cloud.google.com/) and download the `credentials.json` file to the application `main/resources` directory.
+Rename the file to `alarm-server-client-secret.json`.

 Create an `application.properties` file in the application directory to provide your **Google calendar ID**.
 Optionally, you can also provide a time window for the alarm to check for events.
 The default is set to 5 minutes: